Wall St. closes higher after Fed vows more support for the virus-battered economy

 And with Fed confirmation of an extraordinarily uncertain path, “investors can feel certain that monetary stimulus is going to remain accommodative for the foreseeable future,” said Shawn Snyder, head of investment strategy at Citi Personal Wealth Management.

+All 11 major S&P sectors ended the day higher with the energy .SPNY and financial .SPSY sectors leading percentage gains.

-Wall Street’s major indexes were already higher before the Fed commentary as investors anticipated earnings reports due on Thursday from Amazon.com Inc (AMZN.O), Facebook Inc (FB.O), Apple Inc (AAPL.O) and Alphabet’s Google (GOOGL.O).
+Wall Street’s major indexes had already been higher before the Fed commentary as investors anticipated earnings reports due on Thursday from Amazon.com Inc (AMZN.O), Facebook Inc (FB.O), Apple Inc (AAPL.O) and Alphabet’s Google (GOOGL.O).

 These companies were among the biggest boosts for Nasdaq even as the chief executives of all four companies also faced jabs from lawmakers at a congressional hearing on antitrust issues.